mVax-app/mVax/README.md

 ##### Deploying a signed APK

-You will need to create your own release key and keystore.
+You will need to create your own release key and key store.
 See [here](https://developer.android.com/studio/publish/app-signing.html) for more information.
 Store your generated keystore in the `keystores` directory located in the root directory.
 1. Build &rarr; `Generate Signed APK`
 2. Click `Next`
 3. Ender the password for your key store and click `Next`